BidWeek, Reporting from Toronto, Canada – It’s a runaway freight train, and the track doesn’t seem to end.

 On Tuesday another city was added to that list.
 But this time it was worse, much worse.
 It wasn’t a city in Europe.

-Referendums over big expenditures in many European countries are mandatory, and since 2013 when Sion, Switzerland voters approved the 2022 bid – eight straight public bid votes have failed.
+Referendums over big expenditures in many European countries are mandatory, and since 2013 when Oslo, Norway voters approved the 2022 bid – eight straight public bid votes have failed.

 All in Europe.
 But now bid rejection has gone intercontinental.